SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 <a name="configure-task"></a>
 ##### Configure task

 The task configuration step includes the offloading task name and the description.
 The **Offloading task name** is an identifier for the offloading pipeline.
-It has to have at minimum one non-whitespace character.
+It must have at minimum one non-whitespace character.
 Even though the task name does not have to be unique, it is advisable to use a unique name.

 In the **Description** field, you can add a description for this offloading pipeline.
 The description is optional, but we recommend you to use it, as it provides additional information about the pipeline and its purpose.